SharifUzzell/Acme/README.md

  - Bookmarking implemented with CoreData with UI to allow for displaying and deleting them
 ## Bonus Feature:
  - If a query is entered with only “www.” in the beginning “https://” is automatically appended
  - If a user entered something not beginning with “http” or “www.” the app will instead load a search result from Google of the entered text.
 Essentially, if it can’t load a site it runs a query similar to Chrome’s mobile app.
-(I WOULD HAVE USED NEEVA FOR THE QUERY BUT I WOULD HAVE TO IMPLEMENT AUTHENTICATION AND I DON’T HAVE ACCESS TO YOUR BACKEND LOL)

 ## Things I want to change
  - I wish I was able to figure out tabbing (I still want to crack this in my free time)
  - I would have liked to check for a internet connection periodically to have a custom error display when there’s no signal